How our Bliss Filters work

 1

-Malibu is an iconic L.A. beach destination and, while it may slow down in winter, the beach scene picks up again starting around spring break each March.
+Malibu is an iconic L.A. beach destination and, while it may slow down in winter, the beach scene picks up every year starting around spring break each March.
 The water may be a bit chilly, but the weather sure isn’t so it could be the perfect time to try something new — like stand-up paddleboarding.
 For a relaxing day at the beach, Paradise Cove is where to head.
 Set yourself up in the sand with a beer and an umbrella and watch as the hours pass by.
 Malibu is one of the priciest areas in SoCal, so keep that in mind when booking restaurants.

 Map: Malibu is northwest of L.A. and Santa Monica along the coastline.